tosh2230/stairlight/README.md

       Test: a
 ```

+#### Global Section

+This section is for global configurations.

+`Parameters` attribute is used to set common parameters.
+If conflicts has occurred with `Parameters` attributes in mapping section, mapping section's parameters will be used in preference to global.

-#### mapping section
+#### Mapping Section

-This section is used to define relationships between queries and tables that created as a result of query execution.
+Mapping section is used to define relationships between queries and tables that created as a result of query execution.

 `Parameters` attribute allows you to reflect settings in [jinja](https://jinja.palletsprojects.com/) template variables embedded in queries.
 If multiple settings are applied to a query using jinja template, the query will be read as if there were the same number of queries as the number of settings.

-#### metadata section
+#### Metadata Section

 This section is mainly used to set metadata to tables appears only in queries.

-## Command and option
+## Command and Option

 ```txt
 $ stairlight --help